Could you have histamine intolerance?

 Some foods help to liberate histamines in the body and are not tolerated well, these include foods such as citrus fruits, pineapple, chocolate and food additives.

 Just eliminating these foods above can bring tremendous help to someone who is fighting histamine intolerance.
 The issue of bowels not making Diamine Oxidase still needs to be addressed and can actually be supplemented until the gut has had time to repair.
-I have provided a Free Guide to supporting your gut health.
 Along with addressing gut issues and avoiding histamine foods, there are additional supplements that can be of help.